Ahousaht First Nation: Community opportunities

 Despite census figures of 13 to 14 percent unemployment, locals report much higher rates.
 Chronically high unemployment and the large young population about to or recently entered into the workforce create significant pressure for job creation, education and training.
 Of residents 15 years and over 19 percent have less than a Grade 9 education, 56 percent Grade 9–13, 19 percent trade or other non-university and 6 percent university.
 Social and health issues continue to provide significant challenges for this remote community and impact work-readiness.

 There are also several problems with community infrastructure.
 Housing shortage is a significant issue and a recent study indicated there are 136 dwellings in moderate to poor condition.
 Further, almost half of the existing reserve (I.R15) is inaccessible to housing or other social development due to poor initial planning of the infrastructure layout.
 The community's dumpsite is just above the middle marker of the reserve, and makes expansion of housing into the northern portion of the reserve impossible (due to health and safety regulations).
 Solid and sewage waste management is insufficient and the power supply via underwater lines is projected to last for another five to ten years.

 Recently, Ahousaht challenged the ownership of land by the Catholic Church to the land that had housed Kakawis Family Development Centre.
 This land had served as a treatment centre for many people, including members of Ahousaht; now, however, it is no longer used for such work.
 As such, the Ahousaht do not wish to see this land transferred into other private hands, as this land was never seceded to the church, or to the government.
-Video of Ahousaht hereditary chiefs, reclaiming Kakawis.